-2.40 Ipswich garden suburb will be a well-integrated and connected place based on three distinctive, interconnected, walkable neighbourhoods focused around attractive community hubs accessed by a highly permeable network of safe, convenient and attractive walking and cycling routes.
+2.41 Ipswich garden suburb will be a well-integrated and connected place based on three distinctive, interconnected, walkable neighbourhoods focused around attractive community hubs accessed by a highly permeable network of safe, convenient and attractive walking and cycling routes.

-- 2.41 Every opportunity will be taken in designing the new community to reduce the need to travel, especially by car.
+- Every opportunity will be taken in designing the new community to reduce the need to travel, especially by car.
 Opportunities for walking, cycling and the use of public transport will be prioritised.
 All streets will be designed to be pedestrian and cycle friendly.
-This objective will influence all aspects of planning and scheme design including land use mix, layout, and the design of movement in and around the site. - 2.42 Whilst accommodating the car, the garden suburb should prioritise sustainable transport options that will provide opportunities for, and encourage, future residents to use their cars less both when travelling around the site and to key off-site destinations with associated benefits in terms of reduced energy use and traffic impacts, air quality and health benefit. - The main community facilities will be located so as to be within easy walking distance of as many homes as possible.
-The concept of walkable neighbourhoods will inform the layout of the development. - 2.44 There will be frequent bus services to the town centre and the majority of homes should be within 400m of a bus stop.
-Consideration will be given to the promotion of new orbital bus routes subject to agreement with the bus operators and viability considerations. - 2.45 Opportunities for a Westerfield Station car park will be sought in association with improvements to the station facilities themselves.
+This objective will influence all aspects of planning and scheme design including land use mix, layout, and the design of movement in and around the site. - 2.43 Whilst accommodating the car, the garden suburb should prioritise sustainable transport options that will provide opportunities for, and encourage, future residents to use their cars less both when travelling around the site and to key off-site destinations with associated benefits in terms of reduced energy use and traffic impacts, air quality and health benefit. - The main community facilities will be located so as to be within easy walking distance of as many homes as possible.
+The concept of walkable neighbourhoods will inform the layout of the development. - 2.45 There will be frequent bus services to the town centre and the majority of homes should be within 400m of a bus stop.
+Consideration will be given to the promotion of new orbital bus routes subject to agreement with the bus operators and viability considerations. - 2.46 Opportunities for a Westerfield Station car park will be sought in association with improvements to the station facilities themselves.
 Strategic cycle routes will criss-cross the site including a key link from Westerfield Station through the site and onwards

-- to Ipswich Town Centre, potentially via the northern end of Christchurch Park and the bridleway along the western edge of the Park. - 2.46 The design of roads, housing and other buildings, and the integration of planting, public art, foot and cycle path layout will all contribute to the legibility of the development, making it easy for people to find their way around. - 2.47 Streets will have design speeds of no more than 20mph and many will be less. - 2.48 Opportunities for home-working will be provided together with super-fast broadband (i.e. greater than 30 Mbit/s to meet Government targets) to make it attractive and easy for people to work from home. - The design of car parking in both residential areas and district and local centres will be an integral part of public realm design, contributing to the quality and legibility of public spaces. - 2.50 A new road bridge over the Ipswich to Lowestoft/Felixstowe railway line will be provided to ensure a high level of connectivity between different parts of the site.
-A new pedestrian / cycle bridge will replace the existing sub-standard at grade crossing where Fonnereau Way currently crosses the railway line. - New recreational routes will provide for easy access across the site from the town out into the surrounding countryside for cyclists and walkers.
+- to Ipswich Town Centre, potentially via the northern end of Christchurch Park and the bridleway along the western edge of the Park. - 2.47 The design of roads, housing and other buildings, and the integration of planting, public art, foot and cycle path layout will all contribute to the legibility of the development, making it easy for people to find their way around. - 2.48 Streets will have design speeds of no more than 20mph and many will be less. - 2.49 Opportunities for home-working will be provided together with super-fast broadband (i.e. greater than 30 Mbit/s to meet Government targets) to make it attractive and easy for people to work from home. - 2.50 The design of car parking in both residential areas and district and local centres will be an integral part of public realm design, contributing to the quality and legibility of public spaces. - neighbourhoods and creating sustainable communities which have easy access to a full range of services and community facilities in each neighbourhood, a new road bridge over the Ipswich to Lowestoft / Felixstowe railway line will be provided to ensure a high level of connectivity between different parts of the site for various modes of transport including foot, cycle and bus.
+A new pedestrian / cycle bridge will replace the existing sub-standard at grade crossing where Fonnereau Way currently crosses the railway line.

-- 2.52 Safe crossing points of routes of surrounding main roads and across Westerfield Road running through the heart of the site for pedestrians and cyclists will be provided in appropriate locations. - 2.53 Wildlife corridors will be required for protected and valuable species, to enhance the existing ecological network.
+- 2.52 New recreational routes will provide for easy access across the site from the town out into the surrounding countryside for cyclists and walkers. - 2.53 Safe crossing points of routes of surrounding main roads and across Westerfield Road running through the heart of the site for pedestrians and cyclists will be provided in appropriate locations. - 2.54 Wildlife corridors will be required for protected and valuable species, to enhance the existing ecological network.